rirolab/rirolab.github.io/research.markdown

 Learning for manipulation is to obtain manipulation skills from a wide range of knowledge sources.
 We introduce methodologies for learning manipulation constraints and motion parameters from demonstrations.
 <br>
 <br>
-**Selected paper**: Daehyung Park, Michael Noseworthy, Rohan Paul, Subhro Roy, and Nicholas Roy.
-"Inferring Task Goals and Constraints using Bayesian Nonparametric Inverse Reinforcement Learning", Conference on Robot Learning (CoRL2019)
+**Selected paper**: Daehyung Park et al. "Inferring Task Goals and Constraints using Bayesian Nonparametric Inverse Reinforcement Learning", CoRL, 2019.
 <a href="https://drive.google.com/open?id=1bswpgVJDXp_9vh55_Gz1cAbylhhjQqhS" target="_blank">[PDF]</a><a href="https://youtu.be/HgaqH4PWcTI" target="_blank">[Video]</a>
 </td>
 </tr>